vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Agnicayana altar

-The ritual of placing a golden (i.e. immortal) man at the base of the fire-altar is i.a. described in Apastamba ¯ Srautas¯utra ´ 16.22.3-4.
+The ritual of placing a golden (i.e. immortal) man at the base of the fire-altar is i.a. described in Apastamba ¯ Srautasūtra ´ 16.22.3-4.
 Taken by and large, the procedure is as follows (leaving out the mantras to be recited with every act).

 After preparing the ground of the fire-altar, a knobbed, gold disk or plate is laid on a lotus-leaf; on this (plate) a man of gold is laid, directed towards the east, stretched out on his back, to the right of the hole (in the plate).
 Then the Purus.asāman should be sung.
 15 According to the Taittirīya Sam. hitā: